FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Hydraulic Structures Guidelines 2021/Hydraulic Structures Guidelines 2021.rst

        <tr>
          <td style="border: 1px solid #000; padding: 4px;">
-            If the combine hydraulic structure and levee (or levee breaching) is causing either volume conservation or numerical instability, follow this protocal:
+            If the combine hydraulic structure and levee (or levee breaching) is causing either volume conservation or numerical instability, follow this protocal:<br>

-                • Turn off the hydraulic structures in CONT.DAT and run the model until the problem occurred.
+                • Turn off the hydraulic structures in CONT.DAT and run the model until the problem occurred.<br>

-                • Turn off the levees in CONT.DAT and run the model only until the time that the problem surfaced.
+                • Turn off the levees in CONT.DAT and run the model only until the time that the problem surfaced.<br>
                 • If the problem is in the hydraulic structures, isolate the structures that appear to be the problem.
          </td>
        </tr>